 Obtaining treaty information.
-You can obtain the full text of these treaties at IRS.gov.
-Enter "Tax treaties" in the search box.
-Click "United States Income Tax Treaties--A to Z."
+You can obtain the full text of these treaties, and accompanying technical explanations, at IRS.gov/Businesses/International-Businesses/United-States-Income-Tax-Treaties-A-to-Z.

-Detailed information about treaty provisions can be found at www.irs.gov/Individuals/ International-Taxpayers/Tax-Treaties.
+Detailed information about treaty provisions can be found at IRS.gov/Individuals// International-Taxpayers/Tax-Treaties.

 Tax treaty tables.
-The treaty tables previously contained in this publication have been updated and moved to www.irs.gov/Individuals/International-Taxpayers/Tax-Treaty-Tables.
+The tax treaty tables previously contained in this publication have been updated and moved to IRS.gov/Individuals/International-Taxpayers/Tax-Treaty-Tables.